 Creating educational and advocacy opportunities to promote a diverse and inclusive environment

 Sponsoring professional and social networking opportunities to strengthen and maintain positive working relationships between UNLV and the LGBTQIA+ community

 The Undocu Task Force is composed of students, faculty and staff who are committed to building a comprehensive support system for campus community members who are undocumented or who receive Deferred Action for Childhood Arrivals (DACA), as well as those who identify as immigrants and are from mixed-status families.

 The Task Force advises and supports efforts to:

-Collaborate to create solutions and increase campus accessibility for the undocumented community through advocacy, policy changes, programming, and other solutions
+Collaborate to increase campus accessibility for the undocumented community through advocacy, policy changes, and programming

 UNLV Able and Active (UNLV A & A) is a dedicated group of staff and faculty who are committed to advancing the principals of the Disability Rights Movement, namely equity, accessibility, and opportunity in employment and scholarship, and to support a University-wide culture of excellence.
 A & A encourages efforts to:

 Recruit, retain, and advance world class faculty and staff with lived experience of disability as self-advocates and allies.